Adam Schwartz

 May 2018 - August 2021: Software Engineer, Diagnotes, Inc., Indianapolis, IN

-• Primary Technologies: Go, JavaScript, Ruby, PostgreSQL, Docker, AWS
+• Primary Technologies: Go, JS, Ruby, PostgreSQL, Docker, AWS

 May 2017 - August 2017: Software Engineer, Healthx, Indianapolis, IN

-• 10 week internship with Indianapolis TechPoint Xtern program, https://techpoint.org/xtern/
+• Summer internship with Indianapolis TechPoint Xtern program, https://techpoint.org/xtern/

-• Primary technologies: Java, C#, Ruby, Python, JavaScript, OpenAPI
+• Primary technologies: Java, C#, Ruby, Python, JS, OpenAPI

 August 2016 - January 2017: Computer Science Department Student Representative, Earlham College